A Moebius inversion formula to discard tangled hyperbolic surfaces: Introduction

-Given two positive real numbers $\kappa, \cL$, the definition of $(\kappa, \cL)$-tangle is given in Definition \ref{def:tangle}~: a \emph{$(\kappa, \cL)$-tangle} (or in short, a tangle), is either a simple smooth curve of length less than $\kappa$, or a hyperbolic pair-of-pants with all boundary lengths less than $\cL$.
+In this paper we use the notion of tangles introduced in \cite{monk2021a} for hyperbolic surfaces, which is {closest} to Bordenave's in the graph setting.
+Given two positive real numbers $\inj$ and $\tfL$, a \emph{$(\inj, \tfL)$-tangle} (or in short, a tangle), is either a simple smooth closed curve of length less than $\inj$, or a hyperbolic pair of pants or once-holed torus with all boundary components of length less than $\tfL$.

-A hyperbolic surface is said to be \emph{$(\kappa, \cL)$-tangle-free} (or, in short, tangle-free) if it does not contain any $(\kappa, \cL)$-tangle.
-We denote by $\mathcal{A}_{(g, n)}^{\kappa, \cL}$ the set of $(\kappa, \cL)$-tangle-free compact orientable hyperbolic surfaces of signature $(g, n)$.
-It will be seen as a subset of the Teichm\"uller space or of the moduli space of compact hyperbolic surfaces.
+A hyperbolic surface is said to be \emph{$(\inj, \tfL)$-tangle-free} (or, in short, tangle-free) if it does not contain any $(\inj, \tfL)$-tangle.
+We denote by $\tf[g,n]$ the set of $(\inj, \tfL)$-tangle-free orientable hyperbolic surfaces of signature $(g, n)$.
+It can be seen as a subset of the Teichm\"uller space $\cT_{g,n}$ or of the moduli space $\cM_{g,n}$.
+We write $\tf$, $\cT_g$, $\cM_g$ when $n=0$, i.e. for compact hyperbolic surfaces.

+In several models of random compact hyperbolic surfaces, and for the right choice of parameters $\inj, \tfL$, the set $\tf$ has probability close to $1$.
+For instance, for the Weil--Petersson probability measure $\Pwpo$ on the moduli space $\cM_g$ of compact hyperbolic surfaces of genus $g$, it is known that for any $\inj \in (0,1)$, for $\tfL= \alpha \log g$ with $\alpha \in (0,2/3)$,